JabRef/jabref/CONTRIBUTING.md

 Nicknames are OK

+## Add yourself to src/main/resources/help/About.html
+We try to keep an updated list of contributors in `About.html`.
+Open `About.html` and add yourself below `Contributions from:`.

 ## Adapt the year in the header

 The years stated in the header of each .java file should match the years where the file has been modified.